When it comes to online course platforms, there are many platforms for you to choose from.

 When you bundle different courses together, with one sales page and with subscription pricing, it’ll be similar to selling memberships.

-However, Podia have managed to offer this functionality as a separate app.
+However, Podia has managed to offer this functionality as a separate app.

-You just need to head over to membership section of Podia.
+You just need to head over to the membership section of Podia.

 Here you can create several plans with different pricing.
-You can also have a free plan wherein the free users can access a limited number of posts in your membership site.
+You can also have a free plan wherein the free users can access a limited number of posts on your membership site.

 After you create your plans you can head over to the “posts” section and add the membership content.
 You can restrict access to the content for a specific plan.